IE University: IE Tower

-IE University's newest campus, opened in 2021, is situated at the 180-meter Caleido tower in the Cuatro Torres Business Area of Northern Madrid, Spain.
+IE University's newest campus, opened in 2021, is situated at the 180 m Caleido tower in the Cuatro Torres Business Area of Northern Madrid, Spain.
 It is a technology-centered urban campus, and is the fifth tallest tower in Madrid and the seventh in Spain.

-The tower has over 50,000 square meters of multi-use space, and has the ability to house roughly 6,000 students across 64 classrooms.
+The tower has over 50,000 m2 of multi-use space, and has the ability to house roughly 6,000 students across 64 classrooms.

 Students have access to an auditorium, as well as various sports facilities and green areas.
 In 2022, the Caleido Shopping Center opened below and around the tower.

 Maria de Molina Campus

 The Maria de Molina Campus is situated on Calle Maria de Molina in the Salamanca neighborhood of Madrid, Spain.
-It serves the students studying their postgraduate degrees at IE University.
+It serves the students studying their undergraduate and postgraduate degrees at IE University.